JuliaDynamics/DynamicalBilliards.jl/docs/src/index.md

 dynamical billiards in two dimensions.

 !!! warn "Version 2.0 incoming!"
-    We are currently developing 2.0 of `DynamicalBilliards` which will bring massive performance increase, a lot of new features and unfortuantelly some breaking changes!
+    We are currently finishing the development of v2.0 of `DynamicalBilliards` which will bring massive performance increase, a lot of new features and unfortunately some breaking changes!
 You can view the [changelog](https://github.com/JuliaDynamics/DynamicalBilliards.jl/blob/master/CHANGELOG.md) to prepare for up coming changes.

+    Consider doing `Pkg.checkout("DynamicalBilliards")` to get huge performance benefits and a big amount of new features!

 !!! tip "Julia Billiard animation"